4GeeksAcademy/react-tutorial-exercises/exercises/01.2-hello-jsx/README.md

 <span>James is 12 years old</span>
 ```

-Basically, we are now ably too mix HTML and JS in the same file without having to concatenate and use strings.
+Basically, we are now able too mix HTML and JS in the same file without having to concatenate and use strings.

-#### Amazing! right?
+#### :smiley: Amazing! :angry: right?

-## Instructions
+## :speech_balloon: Instructions

 The index.js file contains now a varilable `name` that can contain any value.